march vladness: the tournament of goth

 Maybe even 16 Horsepower, Jesus and Mary Chain, PIL, Smashing Pumpkins, the Smiths, Talking Heads, or Violent Femmes.
 How far out from the core of goth do we want to go?
 Songs will be roughly 1979-1999, with an emphasis on the golden age of goth, 1980-1989, especially in London and LA.

-We'll post the song list here in August 2018, but we welcome submissions or pitches for essays and poems relating to goth or any of these bands, or arguing for a band's (or song's) inclusion.
+We welcome submissions or pitches for essays and poems relating to goth or any of these bands, or arguing for a band's (or song's) inclusion.
 We publish original essays and original and reprinted poems on related subjects before the tourney starts, so hit us up with your arguments for Valor-era Christian Death or why the Sisters of Mercy totally sold out after First and Last and Always, or essays about classic goth clubs or experiences or trying to make sense of this brilliant era of music and lifestyle and fashion and ethos.